ClericPy/zipapps/README.md

   --cache-path CACHE_PATH, -cp CACHE_PATH
                         The cache path of zipapps to store site-packages and `includes` files, which will be treat as PYTHONPATH.
 If not set, will create and clean-up automately.
   --unzip UNZIP, -u UNZIP
                         The names which need to be unzip while running, name without ext. such as .so/.pyd files(which can not be loaded by zipimport), or packages with operations of static files.
+If unzip is *, will unzip all files and folders.
   --unzip-path UNZIP_PATH, -up UNZIP_PATH
                         The names which need to be unzip while running, name without ext. such as .so/.pyd files(which can not be loaded by zipimport), or packages with operations of static files.
+Defaults to $(appname)_unzip_cache
   --shell, -s           Only while `main` is not set, used for shell=True in subprocess.Popen --strict-python-path, -spp
-                        Skip global PYTHONPATH.
+                        Ignore global PYTHONPATH, only use app_unzip_cache and app.pyz.
 ```